 While being in a new country may seem intimidating, remember that there are lots of other people in the same boat.

-By attending local expat events or getting involved in forums and social media, you could get some great money-saving tips.
+By attending local expat events, you could get some great money-saving tips.
 You might even make some friends along the way.

 Dave says: “When you first move to Belgium, try to integrate into the local expat community.”

-“It’s only natural that some things in Belgium will be more expensive than you’re used to.
+“It’s only natural that some things in Belgium are more expensive than back home.
 It makes sense to get the inside track from fellow expats who have lived here for a while”.